Your legal rights if you get fired from a federal job

 • The Right to Reinstatement.
 If you successfully appeal your employer’s removal action, your employer must reinstate you to your job along with back pay and benefits.

 • The Right to File a Complaint.
 In many cases, you also enjoy the right to file a complaint with the Office of Special Counsel (OSC).
-OSC is an independent federal agency that investigates and prosecutes violations of federal employment laws, including things like whistleblower retaliation.
+OSC is an independent federal agency that investigates and prosecutes violations of federal employment laws, including whistleblower retaliation.

 FEATURED CLIENT REVIEW